 Level 1 Backup: Automatic Sockets

 Our standard battery system uses a Sofar inverter with an EPS outlet, and a double 13A socket can be wired to this output.
-This is at no or nominal cost (no more than £100) depending on the system.
+This is at low cost (no more than £150 at install time) depending on the system.

 Level 2 Backup: Automatic Circuits

 With the addition of an extra consumer unit and some wiring the battery inverter can be used to operate one or more circuits, typically lighting and perhaps also the fridge.
 Again in a power cut after a short delay these circuits will become automatically powered by the battery system.

 Note, though, because of power limits on the EPS output this approach cannot be used to power the whole house as large power draws (e.g. if there is a power shower on when the power cut starts) will cause the EPS to shut down.

 Level 3 Backup: Manual Whole House

 In this case the connection between the incoming grid and the house main consumer unit is rerouted to go through the battery system; this way the house can be powered from the battery just the same way it is powered from the grid.

 To address the issue with Level 2 of high power draws exceeding the EPS capability we introduce a manual changeover switch.
 In the event of a power cut everything goes off; the homeowner then ensures all high power loads are switched off (primarily showers, ovens and electric car chargers).
 Then they engage the changeover switch so the whole house – less those loads switched off – comes back on running from the battery.